dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 ---
-title: "Set up the Snowflake Native App"
+title: "Set up the dbt Snowflake Native App"
-description: "Learn how to set up the Snowflake Native App for dbt Cloud"
+description: "Learn how to set up the dbt Snowflake Native App for dbt Cloud"
 pagination_prev: "docs/cloud-integrations/snowflake-native-app"
 pagination_next: null
 ---

-# Set up the Snowflake Native App <Lifecycle status='public preview' />
+# Set up the dbt Snowflake Native App <Lifecycle status='public preview' />

-The Snowflake Native App for dbt Cloud enables these features within the Snowflake user interface: dbt Explorer, Ask dbt (a dbt-assisted chatbot powered by the dbt Semantic Layer and Snowflake Cortex), and dbt's orchestration.
+The [dbt Snowflake Native App](/docs/cloud-integrations/snowflake-native-app) enables these features within the Snowflake user interface: dbt Explorer, **Ask dbt** (a dbt-assisted chatbot powered by the dbt Semantic Layer and Snowflake Cortex), and dbt Cloud's orchestration observability features.

 Configure both dbt Cloud and Snowflake to set up this integration.
 Below is an illustration of the setup process.
 The steps are slightly different if you purchased the public listing of the Native App; you will start with Step 2, satisfy the prerequisites, and then complete Steps 1 and 3.